The Glory of Living

 The Glory of Living is a 1996 play by Rebecca Gilman.
-The play received its first production at the Circle Theatre Chicago in Forest Park, Illinois.
+The play received its world premiere production at the Circle Theatre Chicago in Forest Park, Illinois.
 The play has won several awards and was a finalist for the 2002 Pulitzer Prize for Drama.

 Plot

 The play opens with the main characters Lisa and Clint meeting for the first time.
 Clint has accompanied a friend to Lisa and her mother's mobile home to see Lisa's mother, a prostitute.
 Clint picks up on Lisa's unease about her mother's situation and begins charming her.
 The next scene opens a few years later and Clint and Lisa have married and have twins who are being cared for by Clint's mother.
 The couple has been living in a series of motel rooms and are playing a scam whereby Lisa lures young girls into the room where Clint rapes and abuses them.
 Afterwards, Lisa murders the girls and disposes of their bodies.
 Plagued with guilt, Lisa calls the police with anonymous tips on the location of the bodies.
 Act I concludes with the couple's arrest.

 Act II deals primarily with the couple's punishments but focuses on Lisa and her motives for her actions.
 The audience is shown that Lisa has not been able to emotionally mature and that has led her to live the life she has lived.